dexnova20/personal/README.md

-#namaste
+# namaste
-this is kuch toh pata ni
+this is kuch toh
 duniyaaa